jiyajahnavi/AmiPYQ/CONTRIBUTING.md

 ![Contribute](assets/Contribution.png)
-🤝 Contributing to AmiPYQ
+✨ Contribute to AmiPYQ – Built by Students, for Students!
+Hey there! 👋
-Thank you for showing interest in contributing to AmiPYQ!
-We're building a helpful platform for students to access previous year question papers — and your contributions can make a real difference.
+We’re building AmiPYQ, your one-stop hub for previous year question papers — free, accessible, and community-powered.

-Please follow the guidelines below to help keep everything smooth, collaborative, and productive.

-📝 How You Can Contribute
-Here are a few ways you can help:
+Got a paper?
+A bug?
+An idea?
+We’d love to have you onboard! 🚀

+🌟 Ways to Contribute
+You can help in so many cool ways:

-Upload Previous Year Question Papers
+📄 Upload Previous Year Papers
+💻 Improve Code (Frontend / Backend)

-Suggest or Report a Bug
+🐞 Fix Bugs or Report Issues

-Improve the UI/UX
+🎨 Make the UI/UX Better

-Write or optimize backend/frontend code

-Help improve documentation

-Suggest new features
+📚 Improve Docs & Guides
+🧠 Suggest Features or Feedback

+Whether you're a coding pro or just getting started, there’s a place for you here 💙

-📂 Uploading Question Papers
+📥 Uploading Question Papers?
+Read This First!
-Before uploading:
+✔️ Make sure:

-Check if the paper already exists on the site.
+The paper isn’t already on the site

-File Format: Only PDF files.

-Naming Format: CourseName_ExamType_Year.pdf
+The file is in PDF format

+The name is clear: Subject_Exam_Year.pdf
-Example: DBMS_MidSem_2023.pdf
+Example: OS_EndSem_2022.pdf

-Scan Guidelines:

-Use apps like Adobe Scan / Office Lens
+You scan it properly using Adobe Scan / Office Lens

-One page per scan

-Greyscale / B&W mode preferred

-Ensure content is readable and not cut off

-💻 Code Contributions
+Pages are clear, aligned, and readable

+Use Black & White / Grayscale mode if possible

+📌 Please don’t upload blurry or incomplete files.

+👩‍💻 For Developers: Let's Push Some Code!
+🚀 Quickstart
-Fork the repo
+Fork this repo

-Clone your fork:
 git clone https://github.com/your-username/amipyq.git

+cd amipyq

-Create a new branch for your feature or fix: git checkout -b feature-name
+git checkout -b your-feature-branch

-Make your changes
+Make your awesome changes ✨

-Commit with a clear message:
-git commit -m "Added upload feature"
+git commit -m "Added: feature description"

-Push to your fork:
-git push origin feature-name
+git push origin your-feature-branch

-Open a Pull Request with a proper title and description
+Create a Pull Request with a brief summary

-We’ll review and get back to you as soon as possible.

-📌 Guidelines
-Follow the Code of Conduct
+We review PRs with 💙 and merge often!

+💡 Best Practices
-Keep your contributions clear and concise
+Keep code clean, commented, and modular

-Respect the folder structure and naming conventions
+Stick to the current folder structure

-Comment your code wherever necessary

-Avoid uploading copyrighted or irrelevant material

-🙋 Need Help?
-If you're unsure where to start or have any questions, feel free to open an issue or reach out at amipyq@gmail.com.
+Follow naming conventions

+Respect the Code of Conduct

+Make sure what you're adding is helpful to others!

+🧠 New Here?
+Don’t Stress!
+We’re students too, and we welcome beginners.
+If you’re unsure where to start:

+Browse the Issues tab

+Ping us via email: amipyq@gmail.com

+🙌 Together, We’re Building Something Cool
+Every file, every fix, every feedback — it helps someone out there.
+So jump in.
+Let’s make AmiPYQ a student-powered resource that actually works.

+💙 Built with love, by students.
+For students.